jeffaudi/deeplearning.earth/content/posts/2023-01-02_how-to-choose-a-deep-learning-architecture-to-detect-aircrafts-in-satellite-imagery.md

 subtitle: ""

 ---
-# How to choose a deep learning architecture to detect aircrafts in satellite imagery?

 # Context

 In recent years,  **artificial intelligence has made great strides in the field of computer vision**.
 One area that has seen particularly impressive progress is object detection, with a variety of deep learning models achieving high levels of accuracy.
 However, this abundance of choice can be overwhelming for practitioners who are looking to implement an object detection system.